hackolade/docs/Studio/Centralpane.md

 # Central pane

+The central pane is where you can visualize your data model and the schema for each individual entity.&nbsp; The central pane adapts to the selected top and bottom tabs:

 &nbsp;

-The central pane is where you can visualize your NoSQL database model and collection schema.&nbsp; The central pane adapts to the selected top and bottom tabs, for example:
+## Entity Relationship Diagram view

+Hackolade has this unique capability to represent hierarchical structures in entity-relationship diagrams in a user-friendly manner.&nbsp; This is an improvement on traditional ERD tools which will represent each nested object in a separate box of the ERD.

 &nbsp;

-Entity Relationship diagram of a database model:
+The central pane displays the ERD, letting you create, maintain and visualize your data structure:

 ![Central pane - ER diagram](<lib/Central%20pane%20-%20ER%20diagram.png>)

 &nbsp;

-With large models, it is possible that to fit the entire ERD on screen, the zoom level does not allow to read the information.&nbsp; For performance reasons, Hackolade displays a sketchy rendition of the diagram:
+With large models, it is possible that, to fit the entire ERD on screen, the zoom level does not allow to read the information.&nbsp; For performance reasons, Hackolade displays a sketchy rendition of the diagram:

 ![Central pane - sketchy ERD](<lib/Central%20pane%20-%20sketchy%20ERD.png>)